 Every aspect of a school was the playpen of social engineers and pedagogical theorists.
 There was an endless seesaw of competing ideas such as: Schools should focus on training factory workers; focus on obedience to the state; schools should be spartan; learning should be by rote; there should be a tight structured syllabus; there should be no structure; girls should not have the same education as boys, and so on.

-In 1967, under President Johnson a massive 30-year, billion dollar federal study was launched under the name Project Follow Through.
+In 1967, under President Johnson a massive 30-year, $1 billion federal study was launched under the name Project Follow Through.
 Its intent was to find better ways to teach so as to eliminate the difference in achievement between disadvantaged and ‘normal’ children, but nothing came of it.
 Many teaching theories were evaluated.
 In the end nothing was changed.
 The various competing stakeholders could not reach agreement.
 However, it was an incomplete market of stakeholders.
 Parents were not included.

 The unionization of teachers also raises questions.
 Teachers’ unions were largely absent until 1962 when President Kennedy issued an executive order permitting government workers to organize.
 However Right-To-Work laws limited the growth of unionization in many states.
 The pros and cons of the value added by unions is not at issue in this analysis.
 But monopolies (whether absolute or near) tend to beget monopolies.
 Local school monopolies, controlling the supply of education, have begotten national labor monopolies controlling the supply of labor.
 It has been noted in many studies that teachers’ unions have further raised the cost of education both in terms of wages and benefits, reduced productivity through work rules and the tenure system, and resisted change in teaching methods.